 AED Legal Analysis for California

 Owning an Automated External Defibrillator (AED) unit in California can be a challenging task.
-Owners must have a California-licensed physician oversee their AED program and approve the policies and procedures governing the AED's use.
+Previous laws mandate owners must have a California-licensed physician oversee their AED program and approve the policies and procedures governing the AED's use.
 Moreover, they must provide CPR/AED training, register the AED unit with the local EMS agency, and keep and maintain 30-day AED unit Readiness checks.

 We make every attempt to ensure the accuracy of our research regarding automated external defibrillator (AED) unit laws in each state across the country, however, with laws varying from state-to-state and even on a local basis, as you might imagine, staying abreast of constant changes is a very challenging process.
 As such, it's important to note that our findings should be used for informational purposes only and that any specific AED laws or AED requirements for your AED program should be developed between you and your legal counsel.
 If you have any suggestions, information, or tips on new or pending AED unit legislation that you feel might help improve our AED requirement pages, please contact us to let us know!
 By spreading knowledge about how to build and manage legally compliant AED programs, we hope to improve survival rates from sudden cardiac arrest.